LazaUK/Hackster-AIAgenticProtocols--MCP-A2A-ACP/README.md

 ``` PowerShell
 pip install -r requirements.txt
 ```
-2. If using Azure OpenAI as your AI backend, set the following environmnet variables:
+2. If using Azure OpenAI as your AI backend, set the following environment variables:

 | Variable                | Description                                      |
 | ----------------------- | ------------------------------------------------ |